 Numbers as stories

 A Bay Area native, Kux is now CFO of Unbabel, a fast-growing Series C startup that offers AI-backed translation services for businesses.
 But she didn’t initially set out to pursue a career in finance.
-After earning a degree in psychology, Kux took a job at a local mom-and-pop glass company.
+After earning a degree in psychology, Kux took a job at a mom-and-pop glass company in the East Bay.
 Shortly after she joined, the bookkeeper got sick, and Kux took over.